 Binoculars (“Glass”) are needed for spotting game animals in areas of terrain that is hard to see into.
-You need the same optical qualities that you get from your rifle scope; powerful magnification, large objective lens size, fully-multi-coated lens for crisp image clarity and brightness.
+You need the same optical qualities that you get from your rifle scope; powerful magnification, large objective lens size, fully-multi-coated lens for crisp image clarity and brightness, regardless whether it’s a binocular of monocular device.

 The long-range hunter needs to be able to effectively spot game animals from a distance of 2 miles and have an effective viewing distance of one mile.
 Magnification (expressed in power) is how many times better an object can be viewed than with the eyes alone.
 So with 15 power, that means you can see 15 times BETTER than your eyes alone.
 The first number you see is the magnification number.
 Look for magnification in 10x (power), 12x, and 15x power.
 15x power is the optimum magnification, because higher power allows more mirage to be seen, hindering your ability to effectively see game animals from a distance.